ecssiah/libgdx-and-jruby/README.md

 Setup
 -----

 The Eclipse DLTK plugin does a decent job with Ruby.
 Add it through the marketplace.
 You'll be giving up some of the content-assist you had with Java (there is no shortcut to automatically add the right imports or quickfix), but Ruby comes with advantages of its own.
-Also, with the DLTK you still get basic things like auto-complete on your own objects and the builtin java classes.
+Also, with the DLTK you still get basic things like auto-complete on your own objects.

 Since this is for the desktop, the project setup is very easy.
 Create a project directory like this.